campusrover/robot_services/README.md

     * `angularvelocity` in rad/s. robot location is in meters relative to the center of odometry.
 Orientation is in radians.
 3. "Bridge_Reset": a `SET` value, should be either `0` or `1`. `1` indicates a request for a reset of all Redis keys.
 Keys will be reset with their normal JSON structure, with 0 values in each field.
 After key reset occurs, the value of this key will be `SET` to `0` by `reset_bridge.py`
 4. "Cmd": read by `cmdListener.py`
-5. "Log": Strings `RPUSH`ed to this key.
-Every string is a roslog message published by any node. each string includes the log type, where it came from, and the message.
+5. "Log": JSON `RPUSH`ed to this key.
+Only forwards logs from whitelisted nodes, by node name. see `src/log_whitelist.json`.
+JSON includes the following fields:
+    * `level`: a string describing the type of log
+    * `from`: the name of the nod ethat logged this message
+    * `message`: the body of the message
 6. "Fiducials: JSON that is `RPUSH`ed to a list structure.
 JSON includes info like:
     * `fid_count` representing the number of known fiducials
     * `dict` representing the fiducial marker format (see aruco marker documentation)
     * `frame`, which will be `odom` if the transform from the camera link to odom is available, otherwise it will be `camera`, indicating that all values in the fiducial list are in coordinates relative to the robot, not the center of odometry.
     * `data` is a list of known fiducial markers, where each element has a `fid` representing the marker's id number, and a `pose` which has `location` and `orientation` components (in euler radians)
+7: "Lidar": JSON containing simplified lidar data
+    * `max_range` and `min_range` in meters
+    * `fov`: "field of view", in radians
+    * `slices`: the number of pices the lidar has been broken into
+    * `data`: the closest range in each slice, from front going ccw

 ## Namespacing